The long-lasting “war on drugs” roots deeper than just protecting the public from harmful drugs.

-Marijuana, being the top drug arrest in America to date, is the main focus of battle for elites and those in power.
+Indeed marijuana, being the top drug arrest in America to date, is the main focus of battle for elites and those in power.
 It dates back to the Nixon presidency, and as John Hudak (2016) from the Washington Post has stated “marijuana’s strict scheduling emerges from the cultural and racial apathy felt by Richard Nixon, the activist president who signed the Controlled Substances Act [CSA] into law.”
 The War on Drugs: Racism, Oppression, and Inequality, is real and here’s how.

 The target is very clear: blacks and hippies.

 However, outdated powers could no longer hold the rags over future generation’s heads.
 This racial injustice exemplified, as well as the medicinal benefits in the new frontier of medicine.
-This article analyzes how the Controlled Substances Act and the “War on Drugs” created more racial tension in the US, the benefits that come with legalization, and how people can push for expunging criminal records for low-level marijuana charges.
+Additionally, This article analyzes how the Controlled Substances Act and the “War on Drugs” created more racial tension in the US, the benefits that come with legalization, and how people can push for expunging criminal records for low-level marijuana charges.

 Institutional Racism & Oppression

 The institutional oppression, via the “War on Drugs,” of minorities proved successful.
 Marijuana exhibits that it is not as addictive or harmful as perceived from a sheer lack of knowledge.
 However, government agencies exercised power by directing the narrative.
-Now, values of those with power oppress and stigmatize the American people.
+As a result, values of those with power oppress and stigmatize the American people.

-Established on October 27 1970, the CSA test certain scheduled drugs to determine enforcement and medicinal use.
+Moreover, Established on October 27 1970, the CSA test certain scheduled drugs to determine enforcement and medicinal use.
 (Anderson, 2018).
 Furthermore, Lawmakers receive blame for preventing the CSA to produce qualitative data.
 Consequently, skewed results lead to a classification of Schedule 1 drug on Marijuana.
-Allowing the federal government the ability to accomplish their goals and put their knees on the necks of the minority.
+In other words allowing the federal government the ability to accomplish their goals and put their knees on the necks of the minority.
 The “War on Drugs” (a.k.a. marijuana) destabilized black communities and increased taxpayer funding to fuel the oppressional system.